 “Not me,” she cried, as she collapsed into a puddle of tears on the co-working office floor.
 Yup, you (and you, and you).
 This is commonly known as ‘being overwhelmed’ and it’s going to happen so get ready for it.

-Thankfully, there are a couple of things you can do to lessen this feeling.
+Thankfully, there are a couple of things you can do to lessen or avoid overwhelm.

 First, follow step #8, when you’re exhausted and stressed out overwhelm can strike really easily.